Tuition, Housing, and Other Logistics

 After you are accepted into the IBEX program in late fall, the Stern IBEX Team will send your name to the appropriate partner school so that they may begin the process of formally accepting you as an exchange student.
 In the spring, you will begin to receive direct email communications from your IBEX school, and they will also send you a packet with materials that you will need to complete in order to enroll in courses, get your student visa and apply for housing.
 The Stern IBEX Team, as well as the staff at the IBEX partner school, are available to help you throughout the process.

 Depending on your partner school as well as your preference, you may reside in on- or off-campus housing while abroad.
 Please refer to the appropriate IBEX institution website for further information about housing options at each site.
 You should also ask previous IBEX participants for their advice about where to live.
 All IBEX students pay for housing abroad.
 Depending on the type of housing you select, you will make payments directly to your partner school or to the facility where you will be living abroad.
 Housing payments are not made to NYU for the semester you are abroad with IBEX.
+Important note: the NYU Bursar's timeline usually does not line up with when housing needs to be paid abroad so you will need to be prepared to pay for this expenses via a different funding source.

 If you are currently residing in NYU housing, you do not need to do anything to opt-out of NYU housing for your semester on IBEX as the Stern IBEX Team will inform the housing office you will be abroad.
 However, if you wish to return to NYU housing after IBEX you will need to pay attention to the NYU Housing's application deadlines that apply for the semester you will return.